-Dental Impression is a negative replica of the oral cavity, many impression materials are present which are capable of getting the perfect impression if the proper guidelines are followed
+Dental Impression is a negative replica of the oral cavity, many impression materials are present which are capable of getting the perfect impression if the proper guidelines are followed.
+Impression Compound is used to take a negative replica or an Impression of the Edentulous Oral cavity in a process called PRimary Impression.
+The material is a Reversible type material which means, it can be reused or softened using heat for a limited period of time to capture the perfect impression.

 It is a rigid, reversible impression material which sets by physical change.